sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 The "service deployment application" will allow you deploy a Java application exposing the REST API to your account.

-Keep also in mind that the SAP Cloud Platform Predictive Service is not available by default on productive accounts, you will need the proper license/subscription to be able to enable it.
+Keep also in mind that the SAP Predictive service is not available by default on productive accounts, you will need the proper license/subscription to be able to enable it.

 With your personal developer/trial account, the service doesn't require any license/subscription to be able to enable it.